Autism. Neurodiversity. Asperger’s.

 - Feel unsure how to move forward in life?

-- Have autism traits that are not always apparent to others
+- Have autism traits that are not always clear to others

 Open Doors Therapy